jonasjohansson/nava.community/pages/visualia-2020.md

 ### Important

 This event may be cancelled due to weather and reasons pertaining to permits.
+As backup we have also rented the equipment for the 12th of September.

 {% img "svarmorstunga-iol-4.jpg"  %}